Science Gallery London: MOUTHY

-Prior to Science Gallery London's permanent space opening in 2018, it ran a series of pop-up seasons in and around the university’s campuses.
+Prior to SGL's permanent space opening in 2018, it ran a series of pop-up seasons in and around the university’s campuses.
 MOUTHY was its 2016 season.

 Highlights during this role included: